Household Cleaning Tips

 - Cover a paper towel with a few tablespoons of salt.

-- Iron over the salt sever times until the marks disappear.
+- Iron over the salt several times until the marks disappear.

 - Turn off the iron and all to cool completely.